marq24/emacberry.com/_docs/9992-privacy.md

 ---
 -->

+# GPSLogger Data safety Declaration at Google Play explained

-# Why the heck all this information about data collection & processing, if it's true, that GPSLogger will just record the location **only** on the device?
+How does that match with the statement, that GPSLogger will just record the location **only** on the device?

 > taking a deep breath

-**None of the items that are listed in the Data Safety Declaration @ GooglePlay qualify for the core use case of GPSLogger** - But we are dealing with Google here.
-Google is analysing the source code of the app for potential issues and once the code is flagged by a machine as suspicious the app will be removed from PlayStore.
+**None of the points that are listed in the Data Safety Declaration at GooglePlay qualify for the core use case of GPSLogger**

+We are dealing with Google here.
+They are analysing the code of the app for potential issues and once the code is flagged by a machine as suspicious the app will be removed from the store.

-Once that happened, the Developer gets informed, that _your app is not compliant with **something**_ and that you should **_fix_** it and then submit your app again.
+Once that happened, the Developer gets informed, that _your app is not compliant with **something**_ and that you should **_fix_** it and submit your app again.
 The key problem is here, that you're either dealing with bots/machines and/or low paid (and _as consequence_ low trained & skilled) support staff.

-It's impossible to get some sort of qualified information what part of the app code has been identified as _suspicious_ (that has caused the ban).
-In such a case a developer has to guess, if there should be additional information be provided to the app users or if there is anything in the application description that have to be adjusted - or if it's really a functionality (code) that's the root cause.
+It's impossible to get qualified information what part of the app code has been identified as _suspicious_ (that has caused the ban).
+In such a case a developer has to guess, if there should be additional information be provided to the users of the app or if there is anything in the application description that have to be adjusted - or if it's really a functionality (code) that needs to be adjusted.

-> I have a long history trying to communicate with the Google Developer Support and I don't want to waste my life any
+> I have a long history trying to communicate with the Google Developer support, and I don't want to waste my life any
 > further with them.
 GooglePlay Store has a de facto monopole for Android app distribution and that there is no neutral
 > control instance (that you can call in the case of a dispute) is IMHO a serious issue for us all.
 At the end Google is
 > going to decide what apps will be available and which will not.

-So the approach in the Data Safety Declaration of GPSLogger is, to be as open as possible.
+So the approach of the Data Safety Declaration of GPSLogger is, to be as open as possible.
 As soon as there is a tiny little section in the app that might be detected as _data will be transferred from the app to a server to be processed_ - it's it is better to declare it, instead of just _hoping_ to have luck with _the monkeys_.